evoulawrence/elmendy-movies-app/README.md

 You will also see any lint errors in the console.

 ## Data source: The Movies DB
- I have decided to use TMDB developer api (https://developers.themoviedb.org) instead of the movie json data (movies.ts) you have provided.
-I did this because the api gives me better way of manipulating the data, and I also have interest in further developing the app to another level.
+ I used TMDB developer api (https://developers.themoviedb.org).

  ## Stack / Libraries
  - JavaScript/TypeScript